jefffhaynes/BinarySerializer/README.md

 ### Advanced Binding ###

-Binding is not limited to fields in the same object, but can be used to reference arbitrary fields accessible throughout the graph.
-Ancestors in the graph can be located by either type or level and used as references for binding.
+Binding is not limited to fields in the same object but can be used to reference arbitrary fields accessible throughout the graph.
+Ancestors in the graph can be located by either type or level and can be used as references for binding.

     public class Container
     {